 As Colorado’s largest workers’ compensation carrier, we have ample opportunities to live that mission.
 We’re focused on saving Colorado employers money through careful rate setting, by issuing general dividends and through our award-winning safety programs.

-That's why we focus on maintaining financial stability, which guarantees the payment of benefits to injured workers and their dependents that may span years or even decades.
-To do so, we manage our expenses, carefully steward our financial resources and apply disciplined underwriting practices.
+Colorado employers trust us to keep rates reasonably low and manage their premium dollars wisely.
+That's why we are committed to maintaining financial stability, which guarantees the payment of benefits that may span years or even decades to injured workers and their dependents.
+To do so, we manage our expenses, keep careful stewardship over our financial resources and apply disciplined underwriting practices.

-While good stewardship of our policyholders' premiums is paramount to Pinnacol, we also feel a responsibility to give back to the community in which we work and live.
+While good stewardship of our customers' premiums is paramount to Pinnacol, we also feel a responsibility to give back to the community in which we work and live.
 As a workers' comp insurer, we focus our community investments in three key areas:

 In 2021, we awarded $507,000 in grants to nonprofits that protect the health and safety of workers on the job, help injured Coloradans get back to work and promote a robust business climate and a prepared workforce statewide.
 We place particular importance on supporting organizations that serve underrepresented groups.

 With a commitment to fighting systemic racism and expanding opportunities for all, our Diversity, Equity and Inclusion Advisory Council and our board of directors have made us accountable for achieving hiring, retention, compensation and advancement equity by year-end 2025.
 As charter members of Colorado Companies Uniting Against Racism, Colorado Inclusive Economy, and Prosper Colorado, we publicly report our data on key hiring, promotion and supplier indicators.